PRICE

 3 Day Summit Climb

-New for 2024!
-Northwest Alpine Guides will offer a fixed camp on the southside of the mountain, climbers will only need to carry a 35 lbs. pack, eliminating the need to carry additional group gear (for climbs June thru September).
+Renewed for 2025 – Northwest Alpine Guides will offer a fixed camp on the southside of the mountain, climbers will only need to carry a 35 lbs. pack, eliminating the need to carry additional group gear (for Easton Glacier climbs early June thru August).

 Our 3-Day Introduction to Mountaineering School on Mount Baker combines a summit ascent with an opportunity to learn the fundamental mountaineering skills to safely and successfully climb glaciated terrain with a guide.
 The course is designed for first-time, beginner climbers, or for those seeking to refresh their climbing skills.
 Mount Baker has it all: easy access to glaciated terrain, a remote wilderness setting, and big mountain esthetics.
 It is a superb choice for anyone who wants to discover mountaineering and ascend a large, heavily glaciated peak.